James Fallows: Career

 Fallows is an instrument-rated pilot.
 In Free Flight, published in 2001, he described the new generation of "personal jets" and other advanced aircraft coming onto the market from Eclipse Aviation and Cirrus Design, as well as the story of Cirrus founders brothers Alan and Dale Klapmeier and how they became involved in aviation.

 Fallows has had a long interest in technology, both writing about and helping to develop it.
 He's taken a special interest in personal information management software, going back to Lotus Agenda which he glowingly reviewed for The Atlantic in 1992 ("Of all the computer programs I have tried, Agenda is far and away the most interesting, and is one of the two or three most valuable").
 During the operating system wars of the early and mid-nineties, Fallows used and wrote about IBM's Operating System/2 (OS/2) and its battles with MS Windows, often frequenting the Canopus forum and online community on CompuServe.
 In 1999, he spent six months at Microsoft designing software for writers.
 More recently, he has written about the design of the Open Source Applications Foundation's information manager, code-named Chandler.
 He was the on-stage host for the IDG Corporation's "Agenda" conference (no relation to Agenda software) in the early years of the 2000s (decade) and of Google's "Zeitgeist" conference starting in 2005.
 He has written regular technology columns for The New York Times and The Atlantic.

 In September 2021, Fallows launched a Substack site called Breaking the News, whose title was based on his 1996 book of the same name.
+The column is read by senior editors and journalism professors.
+He urges newsrooms to pivot from asking how stories will play to "how will this work?"
+His focus is on broader industry discussions on how to cover polarized modern politics without misinforming the public.